 How do I fix a ResourceNotFound error for a video transcoding task?

-To fix the "ResourceNotFound: The specified resource Attachment is not found" error during video transcoding, make sure that a storage bucket is created and bound to your project.
-For more information, see Step 2: Bind an OSS bucket.
+error during video transcoding, make sure that a storage bucket is created and bound to your IMM project.
+For more information, see OSS data processing guide.

 Can I save the output object of a video transcoding task to the path of the source object?

 No, you cannot save the output object of a video transcoding task to the same path as the source object.
-To prevent issues such as execution loops of triggers or accidental overwriting of the source object, make sure that the output path is distinct and does not use the input path as a prefix.
-Always specify a separate destination for transcoded objects.
+To prevent issues such as execution loops of triggers or accidental overwriting of the source object, do not use the input path as the prefix of the output path.

 Can I specify an audio bit depth in a video transcoding task?